 With eight Clematis Diamond Ball (which is a beautiful double white/ light blue clematis) and eight Clematis ‘Sweet Summer Love’ (which is a dark purple clematis), I struggled to find homes for all of them.
-After I planted three of the ‘Sweet Summer Love’ (and worked out places for 3 more) I still had 10 plants! (and all the Diamond Balls).
-I realized I needed to do some removal of other plants and bed prep to make room for the rest.
-But even after that, I still need to create a home for at least 5 more.
+After I planted three of the ‘Sweet Summer Love’ (and worked out places for three more), I still had ten plants! (and all the Diamond Balls).

-The rules are easy, but the game is hard.
-Finding 16 places to plant a beautiful clematis in the garden is a challenge.
-Even in a big garden like mine.
-Climbers need a place to climb and while I’m still working on where they all will go, I’m inspired by the dilemma and I found these 16 clematis design inspirations.
+Climbers need a place to climb, and while I’m still working on where they all will go, I’m inspired by the dilemma, and I found these sixteen clematis design inspirations.

 1) Plant Clematis vine near a container garden and let it scramble through other textural plants.